arjansturing/Auto-OVPN/README.md

 By: Arjan Sturing

-OpenVPN automation Powershell script for Windows.
+OpenVPN automation Powershell script for Windows, OpenVPN automation Powershell script for Windows, Auto-OVPN for OpenVPN 2.5.0 can be found here: https://github.com/arjansturing/Auto-OVPN-2.0

 Use this script at your own risk!